What's Next

 Test Scores

-Certain test scores must be submitted to the Office of Admissions before the admission deadline.
-Math placement may be required prior to math course registration but is not required for admission to UVU.
-English placement scores are required for admission and can be submitted one of the following ways:
+Math and English placement may be required prior to math or English course registration but are not required for admission to UVU.
+Placement scores can be submitted in the following ways:

 ACT/SAT scores will be required for scholarship purposes.